Deliverability 101: Six steps to protect your reputation

 Step 5: Maintain low spam complaints rates

-Spam complaints are among the most severe indicators of poor sender reputation.
+Spam complaints are among the most severe indicators of poor sending practices.
 Each complaint suggests that a recipient no longer finds value in your emails.
 High spam rates can jeopardize your deliverability, as inbox providers may step in with interventions or blocking.

 The advice to keep spam complaints low is simple: Send emails that people expect and want to receive and that are relevant to the recipient’s relationship with your brand.